 The National Postal Museum will publicize the work of the successful awardees.

 Graduate Prize: This prize is for scholarship written or published by graduate students.
 Submissions can take the form of a journal article, a book chapter, a conference paper, a M.A. thesis, or a doctoral dissertation.
 Submissions are eligible if they were originally written when the author was a student, even if they were subsequently revised for publication.
 All submissions must include a signed statement from the author attesting to his or her status at the time when the initial work was completed.
-Individuals may win the junior prize just once but are eligible to receive the senior prize the next award year or thereafter for a different project.
+Individuals may win the junior prize just once but are eligible to receive the professional prize the next award year or thereafter for a different project.

 Professional Prize: This prize is for scholarship published by faculty members, independent scholars, public historians and other non-degree candidates.
 Submissions may take the form of a journal article, a book chapter, or a book.
-Senior award winners are not eligible to win in consecutive award years.
+Professional award winners are not eligible to win in consecutive award years.

 Digital Public History Prize: This prize is for a non-commercial interpretative research project, designed primarily for non-academic audiences and presented online and freely available for the general public.
 Submissions may take the form of one or several of the following: online documentary video, exhibition, multimedia essay, visualization (maps, timelines, etc.), oral histories, podcasts, and/or critical editions of digitized primary source materials.